atteneder/glTFast/README.md

 * Take this ShaderVariantCollection asset and add it to the "Preloaded Shaders" list

 An alternative way is to create placeholder materials for all feature combinations you expect and put them in a "Resource" folder in your project.

+## Roadmap / Priorities

+Besides speed, the focus at the moment is on users that:

+* control the content (are able to create compatible glTFs)
+* use it for static content (no animation, skinning or morphing)

+I try to keep an up-to-date, detailed roadmap in the [milestones](https://github.com/atteneder/glTFast/milestones) section.

+## Motivation

+The Khronos group (creators of glTF) already provides an excellent Unity Plug-In called [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF).

+It is very well written, has many features and is stable.
+However, building a project with it (especially WebGL) will lead to huge binary files.
+This project aims to be a low-profile alternative.

+## Why is it smaller

+It uses [Unity's JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) for parsing, which has little overhead, is fast and memory-efficient (See <https://docs.unity3d.com/Manual/JSONSerialization.html>).

+It also uses fast low-level memory copy methods and [Unity's Job system](https://docs.unity3d.com/Manual/JobSystem.html).

+## What it is NOT

+...and probably never will be:

+* It's not an asset manager with instantiation and reference counting support.
+* Also not a download manager for asset caching/re-usage.

+Such stuff should be able to place on top of this library.

 ## Missing features and known issues